ma-maison-app/swing/README.md

   if (screenId === 'entries') renderEntries();
 }

 // ════════════════════════════════════════════════════════════
-// STORAGE — uses localStorage for persistence in any browser
+// STORAGE — with full data in entries
 // ════════════════════════════════════════════════════════════
 let savedEntries = [];
 let habitData = {};